zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 10.1 The Consciousness Bridge

 The pilot-ship interface is not a control panel.
-It is a **consciousness bridge**—a direct neural-quantum link between the BioDrone's nervous system and the ship's coherence core.
+It is a **consciousness bridge**, a direct neural-quantum link between the BioDrone's nervous system and the ship's coherence core.

 ```
 INTERFACE LAYERS